oscimp/WRTD-FMC-ADC/wrtd_usage/README.md

 Example of master-slave data acqusition of the 10 MHz WR output using a WRTD running as master on a 5.6.0.2 Linux kernel and a slave running on a 5.15.5-2 kernel, both on x86_64 based personal computers.

+### Known limitations

+This sample program will **not** work with two SPEC/FMC-ADC boards fitted in the same computer.
+Only a single slave board should be fitted in a given computer.